 After she left I sat at the vanity a minute or two longer turning my head this way and that; studying my hair, my face, and though I felt very pretty wondering if I truly was.
 For some reason I remembered the drawing Gabriel had done of me and how he had seemed to make me look much more beautiful than I actually was.
 I felt like I was living the moment that he had somehow caught on paper, and that the girl I was there, was the girl in the reflection before me.

 The dinner bell rang and I carefully extracted myself from my seat.
-I counted to 100 before I opened my door so that I would be sure that I wouldn't be the first to descend.
+I counted to 100 before I opened my door so that I could be sure that I wouldn't be the first to descend.
 I was eager to show myself and glowing with happiness as I made the final turn into the dining room.
 The murmuring from the various conversations suddenly died down and everyone looked my way as I stood in the doorway.
-It was nerve-wracking and I was frozen in place unable to control the sudden self-consciousness that seized me.
+It was nerve-wracking and I was frozen in place unable to control the sudden self-consciousness that took hold of me.

-Gavin quickly strode towards me and after a foray of compliments led me to the table and helped me to my seat.
+Gavin quickly came forward to greet me and after a foray of compliments led me to the table and helped me to my seat.
 I glanced from one look of disbelief to the next, and as I did they all transformed into brilliant smiles and words of praise.
 I blushed and thanked, smiled and trembled and finally the conversations resumed one by one.
-Jean and my mother spoke softly, my father and Philippe also in hushed voices and soon after Gavin began telling me of his visit to the vineyards.
+Jean and my mother spoke softly, my father and Philippe also in hushed voices and soon afterwards Gavin began telling me of his visit to the vineyards.

 As he spoke I realized that we were still waiting for one more place at the table to be filled, "Is Claire not joining us?"
 I interrupted Gavin.